-In single combat, you can win by relaxing your body and spirit and then, catching on to the moment the enemy relaxes, attack strongly and quickly, forestalling him.
+In single combat, you can win by relaxing your body and spirit and then, catching on the moment the enemy relaxes, attack strongly and quickly, forestalling him.

-What is know as getting someone drunk is similar to this.
+What is known as "getting someone drunk" is similar to this.
 You can also infect the enemy with a bored, careless, or weak spirit.
 You must study this well.